noiseprotocol/noise_spec/noise.md

    The probability an attacker could rule out a random guess on a 2^56 byte plaintext is less than 1 in 1 million (roughly (2^52 * 2^52) / 2^128).

-Big-endian is preferred because:
+Big-endian length fields are recommended because:

-  * Any Noise length fields are likely to be handled by parsing code where big-endian "network byte order" is traditional.
+  * Length fields are likely to be handled by parsing code where big-endian "network byte order" is traditional.
   * Some ciphers use big-endian internally (e.g. GCM, SHA2).
   * While it's true that Curve25519, Curve448, and ChaCha20/Poly1305 use